 The first big change from those classic units is the further trickle down into the IO of Campfire Audio’s previous flagship technology, the T.E.A.C system, (Tuned Acoustic Expansion Chamber.)
 That means every universal balanced armature and hybrid driver monitor in their lineup now has this tubeless chamber technology for top-end performance.

 The form factor and type of finishing on the body is classic Campfire Audio with an anodized aluminum alloy shell and that slightly angular design.
-This is the 2nd gen design (1st was the original Lyra) see on the Orion, Nova, Polaris, Andromeda, and the Jupiter.
+This is the 2nd gen design (the 1st was the original Lyra) see on the Orion, Nova, Polaris, Andromeda, and Jupiter.

 Cable & Connectors

 As with all CA monitors, the IO is terminated with their excellent beryllium MMCX connectors.
-CA reckon these designs will last way longer than traditional brass materials.
+CA reckons these designs will last way longer than traditional brass materials.
 I have yet to break a set of these on any of my CA monitors to date and I roll cables ‘like a boss’ on them.
-One important design change=up though consistent with the Polaris 2 connectors.
+One important design change though consistent with the Polaris 2 connectors.

 The cable has a dash of ‘design-new’ but also it is the same cable that comes with the new Polaris 2.
 The core wire is not new, however.
 This is their standard 4-core SPC Litz wire.
 Rather, the jacket and barrels have been given a much darker smoky tint which better meshes with the color scheme of the IO itself.

 All the properties seem to be the same as before except the memory hooks which have no more memory wire and instead use a springy type build.
 It does feel a lot looser out of the box and much more manageable as a result.

 This particular cable is 1.35m and terminated with a right-angle 3.5mm TRS jack and those beryllium MMCX connectors on the other side.
 It is a quiet cable, with no physical noise on the wire but it does retain a tiny bit of kinking here and there.